sanjeetkumaritoutlook/stenciljs-components/readme.md

 ```

 # This component Library has currently 20 components:
-1. json-schema-form (creates dynamic form with field type like 'select','array', 'text', 'combo-box', 'radio','textarea','my-rich-text-editor','checkbox'.
+1. json-schema-form (Props:schema, creates dynamic form with field type like 'select','array', 'text', 'combo-box', 'radio','textarea','my-rich-text-editor','checkbox'.
 It take properties like type,name,label ,required.
 Fields can be conditionally rendered also with ConditionalOn)
 2. my-progress-bar (Props:value,max)
 3. my-rich-text-editor (Props:initial-value,placeholder,disabled,disableQuickbars,fontFamily,fontSize)  - this is using tinymce under the hood
 4. my-progress-ring (Props: percentage, round-linecap, disable-digits,event-id) - this is using easing-animation-frames as dependency